NHDNUG/nhdnug.github.io/_speakers/jeffery-palermo.md

 Before that, Jeffrey was President/COO of a nationally-recognized software engineering firm.
 Jeffrey has been recognized by Microsoft as a “Microsoft Most Valuable Professional” (MVP) since 2006.

 He has spoken and facilitated at industry conferences such as VSLive, DevTeach, the Microsoft MVP Summit, various ALT.NET conferences, and Microsoft Tech Ed.
-He also speaks to user groups around the country as part of the INETA Speakers’ Bureau.
+He also speaks to user groups around the country as part of the INETA Speakers' Bureau.
 A graduate of Texas A&M University and the Jack Welch Management Institute, an Eagle Scout, and an Iraq war veteran, Jeffrey holds too many certifications to list, has published many magazine articles , and he has written three editions of his book.